jayantbh/shared-canvas/README.md

 3. `yarn reset-db`
 4. `yarn start`
 5. Open `localhost:3000` in two different windows (or browsers, one in incognito?), and carry on!

+### Notes
+1. The HTML has some help from handlebars, and the CSS uses some SCSS features, and the JS is transpiled using Babel.
+However, basically no libraries or frameworks to actually lift the load of implementating the layouts, functionality, event handling, or lifecycles were used for the client side code.